Skip to main content

-We will welcome our first students in September 2026.
+We will welcome students in September 2026.
 Currently, we can only accept applications from international (non-UK) students.
+You can submit an application directly or apply directly through UCAS.
+Check our guidelines for more information.

-We will empower future doctors through our 'care' principle:
+On our medical degree, we empower future doctors through our 'care' principle:

-- Ambition.
-Study world leading science and clinical practice through a values-led curriculum
+• Ambition.
+Study world-leading science and clinical practice through a values-led curriculum

-- Excellence.
+• Excellence.
 Join a TEF Gold/Top 10* University with brand new, digitally advanced facilities on our nurturing green campus in London.

-Clinical experience with compassion
+Gain clinical experience with compassion

 Make a sustainable difference to health inequalities – learn by participating in patient care in diverse UK NHS health settings from Year 1.